Effect of streaks on hypersonic boundary layer instability: Linearised DNS of forced streaky boundary layers

-In order to measure the amplification of the structures observed in Fig. \ref{fig:dist_ux}, the inner product formulation introduced in Appendix \ref{sec:appendix-a} (Eq. \ref{eq:inner-floq}) is used to compute the energy of disturbances integrated over the boundary layer height at each frequency and streaks periodicity.
+In order to measure the amplification of the structures observed in Fig.~\ref{fig:dist_ux}, the inner product formulation introduced in Appendix~\ref{sec:appendix-a} (Eq.~\ref{eq:inner-floq}) is used to compute the energy of disturbances integrated over the boundary layer height at each frequency and streaks periodicity.

-The streamwise evolution of this measure is given in Fig. \ref{fig:lin_spectrum_x} for waves of periodicities $\lambda_z \in [\lambda_S, 2\lambda_S, 4\lambda_S]$.
+The streamwise evolution of this measure is shown in Fig.~\ref{fig:lin_spectrum_x} for waves of periodicities $\lambda_z \in [\lambda_S, 2\lambda_S, 4\lambda_S]$.
+Each of these periodicities respectively correspond to a given Floquet exponent $M\in[0, 2, 1]$ in the introduced spanwise decomposition.
 These spectra show the amplification of different modes as the streak amplitude evolves.
 For all cases, instability wave growth can be observed from around $x \approx 90$.
 Two main waves families are visible in all three cases.
 A first family is related to low-frequency instabilities around $f=0.1$ and a second family to high frequency at $f\approx 0.26$.
 These frequency intervals are in agreement with the unstable frequencies found with the spatial stability analysis for FM, SM and MM unstable waves.

 An interesting behaviour of the observed instabilities is that the most amplified peaks are quite different from cases A1 to A3.
 Destabilizing and stabilizing effects can be noted by looking at how the high frequency peaks fade from A1 to A3.
 On the other hand, low frequency instability is enhanced by the baseflow distortion.